 Areas of expertise: artificial intelligence, course design

-Julie Speer, PhD, instructional designer, brings diverse experience and energy to the TLC.
+Julie Speer, PhD, Assistant Director & Senior Instructional Designer, brings diverse experience and energy to the TLC.
 Her background in research, teaching, and mentorship gives her a unique vantage point to help learners at all levels.

 Dr. Speer is enthusiastic about interdisciplinary dialogue and supporting instructors as they implement innovative and inclusive modalities into their instruction.
 She is passionate about conducting educational research, as well as developing equitable and engaging learning environments.